 But following his alleged suicide in 2019, officials were forced to pivot their focus to his reported accomplices.
 Chief among them was Ghislaine Maxwell, Epstein’s former girlfriend.
 She has been named by a number of Epstein’s alleged victims, including Virginia Giuffre, as a primary co-conspirator; a "madam" whom Epstein had tasked with recruiting young women into his circle by offering them what seemed to be legitimate employment.

-On July 2 this year, Maxwell was arrested in New Hampshire, where the FBI said she had been hiding.
+On July 2, 2020, Maxwell was arrested in New Hampshire, where the FBI said she had appeared to make "intentional efforts to avoid detection."